0xricksanchez/like-dbg/README.md

 ## Hacking

-If you want to extend the project with your own ideas the python code should be quite readable.
+The python code should be quite readable, so feel free to extend the project with your own ideas.
 All PR's are very much welcome :)!
 Otherwise, feel free to create a feature-request issue or head over to the [discussions page](https://github.com/0xricksanchez/like-dbg/discussions) to brainstorm some cool new features!